 “There’s often a fear of coming off medication because people are experiencing pain even while they’re on it, but with the combination of their doctor’s help, physical therapy and cognitive behavioral therapy, they can absolutely be successful,” said Dr. Lewis.
 “Patients report having less pain and clearer thoughts, which helps them feel like they’ve gained a little part of themselves back.”

 Pain Solutions: First Steps is a free, six-week workshop to teach you the tools you need to manage persistent pain.
-See our next class coming up in Corvallis.
+See our classes and events for the next series date.

 Learn more about the science of pain and treatment at an evening workshop in Lebanon, on Tuesday, October 15.